 All my best on your journey,

-Question for you: How do you deal with uncertainty?
+Question for you: How do you deal with uncertainty and not knowing what lies ahead?
 Do you see your coping mechanisms as being healthy?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week